-From January 1 through June 30, Twitch viewers watched 512.3 million hours of League of Legends content, according to a report from The Esports Observer.
-That’s up from 435.2 million for the same period last year.
-Fortnite has seen 465 million hours watched in the first half of 2019, down from 531.1 million a year ago.
+LoL has been a highly-watched game on Twitch for quite some time, with viewers in the first half of the year (from January 1 through June 30) watching 512.3 million hours of League of Legends content, according to a report from The Esports Observer.
+That was up on the same period from the year before, which saw 435.2 million.
+However, Fortnite saw a decline in that period, with 465 million hours watched in the first half of 2019, down from 531.1 million the year before.

-Twitch isn’t necessarily the most reliable method of tracking a game’s success, but there’s no denying that streaming is a big consideration in those metrics.
+While Twitch isn’t necessarily the most reliable method of tracking a game’s success, there’s no denying that streaming is a big consideration in those metrics.